aws-ia/terraform-aws-eks-blueprints/patterns/stateful/README.md

 See [here](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites) for the prerequisites and steps to deploy this pattern.

-## Validate
+## Validate Storage

-For validating `velero` see [here](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/modules/kubernetes-addons/velero#validate)
+For validating `velero` see [here](https://github.com/awshans/terraform-aws-eks-blueprints/tree/main/patterns/stateful/README.md#Validate-Velero-Install)

-The following command will update the `kubeconfig` on your local machine and allow you to interact with your EKS Cluster using `kubectl` to validate the deployment.
+The following command will update the `kubeconfig` on your local machine and allow you to interact with your EKS Cluster using `kubectl` to validate the Velero deployment.

+1. Run `update-kubeconfig` command:

+    ```bash
+    aws eks --region <REGION> update-kubeconfig --name <CLUSTER_NAME>
+    ```

-1. List the storage classes to view that `efs`, `gp2`, and `gp3` classes are present and `gp3` is the default storage class
+2. List the storage classes to view that `efs`, `gp2`, and `gp3` classes are present and `gp3` is the default storage class

     ```sh
     kubectl get storageclasses